-SIGMA has a compensation arrangement for Directors of the Company and its subsidiaries referenced to the value of the shares of its controlling company.
+SIGMA has a compensation arrangement for Directors of the Company and its subsidiaries with referenced to the value of the shares of its controlling company.
 According to the terms of the plan, eligible executives will receive a cash payment conditional on the achievement of certain quantitative and qualitative metrics based on the following financial measures:

-- Improved share price

-- Improvement in net income

-- Permanence of the executives in the Company.
+- Improved share price - Permanence of the executives in the Company.

 The bonus will be paid in cash over five years after the grant date, i.e., 20% each year and will be paid with reference to the average price of the share during the month of December at the end of each year.
-The average price of ALFA's share in pesos for measuring the executive incentive for 2023, 2022 and 2021 was \$15.68, \$13.17, and \$15.25, respectively.
+The average price of ALFA's share in pesos for measuring the executive incentive for 2024, 2023 and 2022 was \$14.55, \$15.68, and \$13.17, respectively.